STARInformatics/biomed-workbench/README.md

 ```
 # check where git is installed
-which  git
+command -v  git

 # if the previous command returns an empty result then...
 sudo apt install git
 ```

+A Unix-style _Makefile_ is provided to configure and run the workbench web application.
-Then, ensure that you have a Unix **make** installed:
+Thus, you need to ensure that you have a version of the Unix **make** installed:

 ```
 # check where make is installed
-which  make
+command -v  make

 # if the previous command returns an empty result then...
 sudo apt install make